 How Diet and Lifestyle Unlock the Epigenetic Switch to Activate Genes

-Histone Modification: DNA is wrapped around proteins referred to as histones.
-Chemical modifications to histones can tighten or loosen this wrapping, affecting whether genes are available for activation.
+Histone Modification: DNA wraps around proteins called histones, and chemical changes to histones can tighten or loosen this wrapping.
+This process determines whether specific genes are accessible for activation.

 Diet and Nutrition: Unlocking the Epigenetic Switch for Positive Gene Activation